System: Game Gear

 The Retro Looney Verdict

 Streets of Rage 2 on the Game Gear is a pocket-sized powerhouse that distils the console classic into a portable beat-’em-up banger.
-Its slick combat, vibrant visuals, and thumping tunes deliver, even if the small screen and cut content jab like a cheap shot.
+Its slick combat, vibrant visuals, and thumping tunes deliver, even if the cut content jabs like a cheap shot.